 Hi, welcome to my homepage.
 I am Alvin Zhou, a Ph.D. candidate (track: digital media, social networks, and computational social science) in the Annenberg School for Communication at the University of Pennsylvania, where I am advised by Sandra González-Bailón.
 I am expected to defend my dissertation and graduate in Spring/Summer 2022, and will be on the job market since Fall/Winter 2021.

 I conduct theory-driven computational research on political communication and strategic communication, with a heavy dosage of computational social science.
 In the past few years, I have presented my work at the Computational Methods, Organizational Communication, Public Relations, and Political Communication divisions of major academic conferences.
-My articles have appeared in venues such as Journal of Communication, Computers in Human Behavior, and Public Relations Review, with recent writing currently under revise & resubmit at Journal of Computer-Mediated Communication and Journal of Public Relations Research, and Social Media + Society.
+My articles have appeared in venues such as Journal of Communication, Computers in Human Behavior, and Public Relations Review, with recent writing currently under revise & resubmit at Journal of Computer-Mediated Communication, Journal of Public Relations Research, and Social Media + Society.